Linda's Diet Statement

 Another thing I do, is to allot myself some dark chocolate everyday.
 As dark chocolate is low in calories, this satisfies my craving.
 One ounce of dark chocolate is approximately 136 calories.
 One ounce of chocolate is a lot of chocolate!
 You can have your chocolate and eat it too!
 Check out my article Dark Chocolate is Healthy Chocolate.

 My husband and I enjoy going out to dinner and trying new restaurants.
-We have a "date night" every Friday together.
+We have a “date night” every Friday together.
 I do my best to apply the rules on this page, How to eat out on a diet or How to survive without blowing your diet for choosing my dishes.
-Because we do it only one night a week, I'm not real strict with myself.
+Because we do it only one night a week, I am not real strict with myself.
 The next day though, I am back on my diet.
 This keeps me from feeling deprived!

 Always remember - If you break your diet on one day, get right back on the diet immediately the next day!